Our TGP Team

 I joined the Greenhouse Project as Executive Director in 2019 after a 30 year career in law and banking compliance, including the most recent 15 years working in Community Reinvestment and Community Development for banks.
 During that time, I worked with and got to know many nonprofits with various missions, but quickly discovered a passion for those dealing with healthy food access, food insecurity issues, and promoting small farmers and local growers.
 I have a law degree from Santa Clara University and a bachelor’s degree in Business Administration from Oregon State University.
 My wife and I live in Carson City and have two grown children, and in my spare time I’m usually either working in my garden or on a bike ride.

-Assistant Manager
+Operations Manager

-Education and Outreach Coordinator
+Education & Outreach Coordinator

 Americorps Members